ricortiz/OpenTissue/documentation/good_practice.md

 value_type b = ss + a(0,0) * ss;
 </pre>

 Or one of the other types of cast, eg. dynamic_cast.
 This is however not the OpenTissue way of doing it.
-In OpenTissue we rely completely on boost::numeric_cast for handling numerical conversions.
+In OpenTissue we rely completely on OpenTissue::utility::numeric_cast for handling numerical conversions.
 That is the OpenTissue way to handle it would be something like this

 <pre>
-value_type ss = boost::numeric_cast<value_type>(s);
+value_type ss = OpenTissue::utility::numeric_cast<value_type>(s);
 value_type b = ss + a(0,0) * ss;
 </pre>

-The reason is that boost::numeric_cast is more safe, and it performs boundary checks in debug mode.
+The reason is that OpenTissue::utility::numeric_cast is more safe, and it performs boundary checks in debug mode.

 ## Use Assertions